 It’s also important to note that these stages overlap and that funds even overlap.
 As you raise a new fund, you may be managing and harvesting investments from a previous fund.
 And, while you may hire new private equiteers to manage the new fund, invariably there’s a labour overlap and old funds create a hindrance.

-- Sourcing deals (2 to 5+ years) most mid-market firms source deals themselves, though they may entertain bankers and advisers on the odd occasion.
-This stage requires a dedicated team willing to sell themselves to C-level executives while broaching the concept of private equity.
+- Sourcing deals / the investment period (2 to 5+ years) most mid-market firms source deals themselves, though they may entertain bankers and advisers on the odd occasion.
+This stage requires a dedicated team willing to sell themselves to private companies and C-level executives while broaching the concept of private equity.
 It can be tough, it can be dispiriting, but we’re private equiteers, so it’s part and parcel.
 A motivated team can invest an entire fund in a couple of years, while slower funds may take 5+ years.

 - Managing and improving the portfolio (3 to 7 years per investee) – once a team makes an investment, it needs to work quickly to create a record of exceptional performance.
 A team can’t just wait until before an exit to make a difference because potential buyers look at medium-term historic performance when conducting their valuations.
 This can be a stressful time in difficult economic conditions or a blissful times during strong economic growth.